JuJu2181/JuJu2181/README.md

 - 🎯 I like working on projects and will love to work in teams.
 - 🔍 How to reach me ❔ Find me on Twitter 🕊: [@anish_shilpakar](https://twitter.com/anish_shilpakar)
 - 📔 Read My Blogs Here: [AN!SH WR!TES](https://anish-shilpakar.com.np/)
+- 👨‍💻 All of my projects are available at [https://github.com/JuJu2181](https://github.com/JuJu2181)
+- 📫 How to reach me **contact@shilpakaranish.com.np**
+- 📄 Know about my experiences [Anish Shilpakar LinkedIn](https://www.linkedin.com/in/anish-shilpakar13/)

 <hr>